MaheshR03/OpenCV-streaming/readme.md

 # OpenCV Streaming 📹

-This project demonstrates real-time video streaming between a client and a server using OpenCV and Python.
+This application demonstrates real-time video streaming between a client and a server using OpenCV and Python.
 The client captures video from a webcam, compresses it, and sends it to the server over a UDP socket.
 The server receives the video stream, decodes it, and displays it in real-time.

 ## Features ✨